shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 Using Clustering and Topic Modeling [2], we also wish to find the prevalent topics that were being discussed with respect to COVID-19 and analyze the sentiment around those topics.
 We plan on studying how these sentiments changed during various waves of the pandemic.

 We will use supervised machine learning models to predict the sentiment of a tweet.
-We will build these models by using sentiment scores that we will compute using various models (like TextBlob, Vader etc.) and compare the performance of the different supervised models.
+We will build these models by using sentiment scores that we will compute using various models (like TextBlob, Vader, roBERTa etc.) and compare the performance of the different supervised models.

-## Methods
+## Data Collection

 ### Dataset
 Rabindra Lamsal’s [3] dataset comprises 2 Billion plus tweets along with a sentiment score for each tweet.
 For this project, we will hydrate a subset of the tweets from each wave and use it for our model ([Dataset Link](https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset)).
 The sentiment scores in the dataset were calculated using uncleaned tweets.
 However, we felt that we could do better by removing the stopwords and utilizing cleaned data for our training to build more accurate models.

+## Methods

 ### Data Preparation
 The dataset in the link consists of unhydrated tweets, which means that they only contain the tweet ID related to COVID-19 tweets.
 Once the tweet data is fetched using the API, it is returned in the form of a nested dictionary with the sublevels consisting of the retweets and comments to that particular tweet.
 Most of this data is not useful to our study and we have only considered the actual tweet text itself for the analysis of the sentiment score.